Molar mass

-The molecular mass and formula mass are commonly used as a synonym of molar mass, particularly for molecular compounds; however, the most authoritative sources define it differently.
-The difference is that molecular mass is the mass of one specific particle or molecule, while the molar mass is an average over many particles or molecules.
+The molecular mass (for molecular compounds) and formula mass (for non-molecular compounds, such as ionic salts) are commonly used as synonyms of molar mass, as the numerical values are identical (for all practical purposes), differing only in units (dalton vs. g/mol or kg/kmol).
+However, the most authoritative sources define it differently.
+The difference is that molecular mass is the mass of one specific particle or molecule (a microscopic quantity), while the molar mass is an average over many particles or molecules (a macroscopic quantity).

-The formula weight is a synonym of molar mass that is frequently used for non-molecular compounds, such as ionic salts.

 The molar mass is an intensive property of the substance, that does not depend on the size of the sample.
 In the International System of Units (SI), the coherent unit of molar mass is kg/mol.
-However, for historical reasons, molar masses are almost always expressed in g/mol.
+However, for historical reasons, molar masses are almost always expressed with the unit g/mol (or equivalently in kg/kmol).

-The mole was defined in such a way that the molar mass of a compound, in g/mol, is numerically equal to the average mass of one molecule, in daltons.
-It was exactly equal before the redefinition of the mole in 2019, and is now only approximately equal, but the difference is negligible for all practical purposes.
-Thus, for example, the average mass of a molecule of water is about 18.0153 daltons, and the molar mass of water is about 18.0153 g/mol.

-For chemical elements without isolated molecules, such as carbon and metals, the molar mass is computed dividing by the number of moles of atoms instead.
-Thus, for example, the molar mass of iron is about 55.845 g/mol.